micro/micro/docs/architecture/README.md

 - Server - A single server which acts as the runtime for a cloud platform
 - Clients - Entrypoints via command line, api gateway and gRPC proxy/sdks
-- Library - A Go service library specifically designed to write Micro services
+- Framework - A Go framework specifically designed for writing microservices

 Micro services are defined as:

 - Domain Driven - APIs are written in protobuf format and act as the API contract for the service
-- Engineered by Design - Written using the micro service library so that they employ a standard model
+- Engineered by Design - Written using the micro service framework so that they employ a standard model
 - Reusable building blocks - Each service acts as a building block for the next.
 In this model, everything is a service

 For in-depth material see the [Reference](/reference).
 This doc will otherwise cover things at a high level.